Vitória Yaya

-Vitória Ferreira Silva (born 23 January 2002), known as Vitória Yaya or just Yaya, is a Brazilian professional footballer who plays as a midfielder for Santos.
+Vitória Ferreira Silva (born 23 January 2002), known as Vitória Yaya or just Yaya, is a Brazilian professional footballer who plays as a midfielder for French Première Ligue club Paris Saint-Germain and the Brazil national team.

 Club career

 Early career

 Born in Suzano but raised in Ferraz de Vasconcelos, both in the São Paulo state, Yaya joined Centro Olímpico's youth setup at the age of 13; due to her style of play being similar to Yaya Touré, she earned that nickname.
 In 2017, she moved to São Paulo, after the club established a partnership with Centro Olímpico.

 São Paulo

 Promoted to the first team for the 2019 season, Yaya made her senior debut on 27 March 2019, starting and scoring the winner in a 1–0 Série A2 home success over América Mineiro.
 She was a regular starter during the club's league campaign, as they achieved promotion to the Série A1 as champions.

 Santos

 On 8 January 2023, Yaya was announced at Santos.
+Despite being a regular starter, she left on 20 December.